canonical/jaas-documentation/howto/manage-groups.md

 juju add-permission user-alice@canonical.com member group-mygroup
 ```

-Given a group and an entity B, to grant the group permissions on B run the `add-permission` command followed by the tag of the group, the desired group permission, and the tag of B, where the possible (group, permission, B) combinations are:
+Given a group and an entity B, to grant the group permissions on B run the `add-permission` command followed by the tag of the group, the desired B-supported permission, and the tag of B, where the possible (group, permission, B) combinations are:

 ```
 ("group:some_group#member", "administrator", "applicationoffer:some_offer")